Joban-Bhangu77/SkyGuardian-AI/README.md

 ML: scikit-learn (KMeans, IsolationForest, One-Class SVM)
 Embeddings: MiniLM (SentenceTransformers)
 NLP: TinyBERT / DistilBERT
-Data: TXT, JSON, YAML
+Data Formats: TXT, JSON, YAML
-Future UI: Flask dashboard
+UI (planned): Flask

 ░░ How to Run
 python -m venv venv
 source venv/bin/activate       # Windows: venv\Scripts\activate
 pip install -r requirements.txt python src/main.py

 ░░ Mission & Purpose

-Sky Guardian AI is part of my long-term journey:
+Sky Guardian AI is not just a project — it’s part of my long-term journey as an engineer.

-to master advanced AI infrastructure

-to build industry-grade automation tools

-to show deep system design thinking
+I am building this system to:

-to expand my engineering capabilities
+strengthen my cloud + AI engineering mastery

+develop real-world automation tools

+showcase architectural thinking

+demonstrate end-to-end technical capabilities

-and to prepare myself for opportunities in the United States
+prepare myself for growth and opportunities in the United States

-Every commit in this repo is a step toward that future.
+Every commit represents learning, discipline, and forward momentum.

 ░░ Conclusion

-Sky Guardian AI is more than a codebase — it is a reflection of my mindset, discipline, and engineering identity.

-It represents:

-My dedication to solving real-world problems
+Sky Guardian AI reflects who I am as an engineer — curious, disciplined, impact-driven, and deeply passionate about intelligent automation.

-My ability to blend cloud, network, security, DevOps and AI together
+It showcases my ability to connect cloud, networking, DevOps, security, and AI into a unified system that solves real engineering problems.

-My hunger to learn, grow, and build meaningful systems

-And my ambition to live, work, and innovate in the United States
+And it represents the values I want to bring to every team I join: clarity, intelligence, automation, and reliability.

 Thank you for taking the time to explore my work.

-If you're a recruiter, engineer, or mentor — I would love to connect, collaborate, or receive feedback.
+If you're a recruiter, engineer, or mentor, I’d love to connect and grow together.